Explore Scientific Research Careers

-Any college student majoring in the life sciences or other STEM fields is eligible to apply for the SPUR program.
-You should be in your freshman, sophomore or junior year at the time of application and should be interested in exploring careers in research and graduate school opportunities.
+College students majoring in the life sciences or other STEM fields are eligible to apply for the SPUR program.
+Any students funded by federal grants from the NSF or NIH are required by the United States government to be US citizens or permanent residents.
+You should be in your freshman, sophomore, or junior year at the time of application and should be interested in exploring careers in research and graduate school opportunities.

 You are encouraged to apply if you attend an institution that does not have substantial research opportunities or are underrepresented in the biological sciences.
-This includes underrepresented minorities, first-generation college students, individuals from lower-income backgrounds or rural communities, students with disabilities and veterans or members of the Armed Services.
+This includes underrepresented minority students, first-generation college students, individuals from lower-income backgrounds or rural communities, students with disabilities and veterans or members of the Armed Services.

 How to Apply

-- An official or unofficial transcript from each college the applicant has attended or taken college-level courses.
+- An official or unofficial transcript from the applicant’s college

-- Two letters of recommendation, at least one of which must be from a college professor.
-Letters of recommendation sent via email must be sent from the author's email.
+- Two letters of recommendation, at least one of which must be from a college professor

 Student Success Stories